-Once a driver met with an accident when he was returning from a trip meets with an accident and had to be hospitalized.
-Shameek, having no recourse, paid all the healthcare and recovery expenses for the driver out of his pocket.
-Total expenses incurred was about Rs.
+Once a driver met with an accident when he was returning from a trip.
+And took him to a hospital.
+Shameek had no recourse to an alternative and paid the healthcare and recovery expenses for the driver out of his pocket.
+The total expenses incurred were about Rs.
 75,000 and Shameek also paid some money to his family so that they could look after their household expenses while the driver was recovering.

 The driver rejoined Shameek after about one month, and while he is gratetul to Shameek, Shameek’s pockets are lighter by about Rs.
 1 Lakh.

-This amount could’ve been much higher, in case the driver would’ve died, and there is no guarantee that Shameek could’ve borne it being a small-scale proprietor.
-But, in any case, it was his responsibility, and he might have to pay it under a court order.
+This amount could have been much higher in case the driver had died, and there is no guarantee that Shameek could’ve borne it being a small-scale proprietor.
+But in any case it was his responsibility, and he would have had to pay it under a court order.

 Death at Workplace from Natural Causes

-Ashfaq, 45 years old driver, was employed with Congo Minerals Ltd. Once, after returning from a trip driving the corporation’s vehicle, he suffered a chest pain and was transported to a hospital, where he was pronounced dead within half an hour of the arrival.
+Ashfaq, a 45 years old driver, was employed with Congo Minerals Ltd. Once, after returning from a trip while driving the company’s official vehicle, he suffered chest pain and was moved to a hospital, where he was pronounced dead within half an hour of arrival.

-Cause of death was registered as heart attack in the post mortem report.
+The cause of death was registered as a heart attack in the post mortem report.

 Ashfaq’s family demanded that Congo Minerals should pay compensation under the Workmen Compensation Act, as Ashfaq died while on duty.
 But the firm denied the same citing the reasons of death as unrelated with the job performed by the employee.

 Later the high court confirmed the same after going through all the evidence and factors.